■ Keynote Speaker 1

 Biography: Liudong Xing is a Professor at the University of Massachusetts, Dartmouth, USA.
 She received her PhD degree in Electrical Engineering from the University of Virginia, Charlottesville in 2002.
 Her research interests include reliability and resilience modelling, analysis and optimization of complex systems and networks.
 She is the author or co-author of over 300 journal articles and three books entitled “Reliability and Resilience in the Internet of Things”, “Binary Decision Diagrams and Extensions for System Reliability Analysis”, and “Dynamic System Reliability: Modeling and Analysis of Dynamic and Dependent Behaviors”.
 Prof. Xing has received multiple teaching and scholar awards, including the 2015 Changjiang Scholar Award.
 She was also corecipient of 2018 Premium Award for Best Paper in the journal of IET Wireless Sensor Systems, and the Best (Student) Paper Award at several international conferences.
 She currently serves as Associate Editor or Editorial Board member for multiple journals including IEEE Internet of Things Journal, Reliability Engineering & System Safety, IEEE Access, etc. She is IEEE ComSoc Distinguished Lecturer for the class of 2024-2025.
 She has been the IEEE ComSoc IoT-AHSN TC SIG chair for “IoT in Tactile Internet” since 2023.
 She is a fellow of the International Society of Engineering Asset Management and a senior member of IEEE.

-Keynote Speaker 3
+■ Keynote Speaker 7

-Loon Ching Tang, Singapore
+Loon Ching Tang, PhD, Professor

 Fellow, Academy of Engineering, Singapore